 For those looking for something with a little more class and style, a luxury sedan is the perfect car.
 These premium cars offer performance, elegance and comfort in an often subtle and understated package.
 Luxury sedans are also hugely practical, with room for the kids or your golf clubs.

-A luxury sedan is a five-door car that features additional equipment, high-end paint finish and a sumptuous interior.
+A luxury sedan is a five-door car that features additional equipment, a high-end paint finish and a sumptuous interior.
 To create an air of exclusivity, manufacturers may add the following:

 Luxury models often sport larger displacement engines.
 Typically, this isn’t to make the car faster but to create a refined driving experience.
 At highway speeds, the larger engine doesn’t need to work quite as hard, leaving plenty of power in reserve for overtaking.

-Larger wheels/lower profile tyres
+Larger wheels and lower profile tyres

-Luxury sedans may feature larger alloy wheels with lower profile tyres.
+Luxury sedans may feature larger alloy wheels with lower-profile tyres.
 These taller, wider rims not only enhance the appearance of the car but also improve the handling and grip of the vehicle.
 Larger diameter wheels can also reduce the engine revs at higher speeds, making the cabin quieter and increasing the top speed.

 Luxury sedans have an upscale interior.
 Typically, seat trims are made of plush leather or suede.
 Metal or wood trim pieces replace cheaper plastic interiors.